encode42/MatrixChecks/README.md

 This config works for both the free and premium versions of Matrix.
 **Make sure to use the config meant for the version of Matrix you use!**
+<sub>Sometimes Matrix premium updates faster than free, there will be another config file if so.</sub>

 #### Features
 - Less false positives.